 “I’m not exactly certain that we’re comparing apples to apples.
 I’m not sure if all my neighbors have central air conditioning, or as old a central air conditioning unit as I have.”

 “The comparisons are totally irrelevant.
 The comparison of my neighbors fails to take into account anything that affects energy use.
-Are they new houses or are they old houses like mind.
+Are they new houses or are they old houses like mine.
 Do they have teenagers like I do?”

 “It’s inaccurate how efficient a household is in comparison to its neighbors.
 It should tell you how large the household is.
 There are tiny houses and very big houses so there is a big difference between them and now much energy the houses are using.
 They need to have some common unit of measurement between all the houses.”